tslocke/hobo/doc/manual/controllers.markdown

  - re-rendering the form if not (or sending textual validation errors back to an ajax caller)
  - performing Hobo's part updates as required for ajax requests

 ## `hobo_update`

 `hobo_update` has the same behaviour as `hobo_create` except that the record is found rather than created.
-You can pass the record as the first argument if you want to find it yourself.
+You can pass the record in `self.this` if you want to find it yourself.

-The response is also essentially the same as `hobo_create`, with some extra smarts to support the in-place-editor from Script.aculo.us.

 ## `hobo_destroy`

-The record to destroy is found using the `find_instance` method, unless you provide it as the first argument.
+The record to destroy is found using the `find_instance` method, unless you provide it in `self.this`.

 The actual destroy is performed with: